Company > News & insights

 The truth is that most organisations do not have a tangible and comprehensive explanation of their business model

 Can that be true?
-How did we get to this state?
+How did we reach this state?
 Consider the recent history of corporate IT.
 The adoption of enterprise application adoption over the past two decades was characterised by competing views around the “Build vs Buy” schools of thought.

 The build approach was premised on the belief that custom software could provide a more specialised solution that targeted specific business needs and that would not lock the organisation into a vendor strategy.
 Customers assumed responsibility for analysing, designing, documenting and maintaining their own applications.
 Key to the success of this approach was a highly competent team and very well documented solutions.
 In practice, this was rarely the case and these custom-built applications have mostly evolved well beyond the original designs, to the point that the only explanation of what they do is encoded into the system itself.
 Where it does exist, analysis and design documentation is generally poor in quality, disjointed and not up to date.